-Civil rights are a problem for some small minority groups.
-Resident aliens (less than 1 percent of the population), primarily Koreans, may have been born and raised in Japan but are required to register as foreign residents and have been excluded from certain jobs.
-A campaign to remove these barriers is gradually easing restrictions.
+Civil rights are a problem for some minority groups.
+Resident aliens, primarily Koreans, make up less than 1 percent of the population.
+While they have been born and raised in Japan, they must still register as foreign residents and are excluded from certain jobs.
+These restrictions are gradually easing, thanks to campaigns to remove barriers for resident aliens.

-Another minority group (about 2 percent of the population) is the burakumin (hamlet people).
-Physically indistinguishable from the majority Japanese, these are descendants of outcasts who suffered severe discrimination in pre-modern times.
-Despite attempts to legislate equality, they are subject to widespread discrimination.
+Another minority group is the burakumin (“hamlet people”), who make up about 2 percent of the population.
+Physically indistinguishable from the majority Japanese, the burakumin are descendants of outcasts who suffered severe discrimination in pre-modern times.
+They remain subject to widespread discrimination, in spite of attempts to legislate equality.

-The tiny population of Ainu on the island of Hokkaido are an indigenous people who were overrun by the majority Japanese population.
-Most have intermarried with the majority Japanese.
+The tiny population of Ainu on the northern island of Hokkaido are an indigenous people who were overrun by majority-Japanese settlers.
+Most have now intermarried with the majority Japanese.

 An issue of concern in modern Japan is the status of women.
-Laws pertaining to women have changed faster than social values.
-Legally, Japanese women enjoy considerable protection.
-However, social values tend to emphasize gender-based career paths.
+While Japan has implemented many laws to encourage gender equality and protect women, social values have not kept up.
+Gender-based career paths, for example, are still common.
 While many Japanese women appear content with their status, those who wish to pursue careers previously limited to men find the door only partially open.

 Japanese society tolerates and even encourages considerable drinking, and alcoholism is a problem.
-Relieving stress and renewing personal bonds over a drink after work is common in Japan, and leads to heavy drinking.
-Japan's island geography has helped to restrict the inflow of hard drugs and firearms to very low levels, but there are signs that these problems may be on the rise.
+People commonly go for a drink after work to relieve stress and renew personal bonds, a tradition of social drinking that can lead individuals to take in large amounts of alcohol.
+Japan's island geography has helped to greatly restrict the inflow of hard drugs and firearms, but there are signs that these problems may be getting more serious.